The After-Life Of A Smartphone

 As well as being able to pass on working mobile phones to the less fortunate, the materials in mobile phones also mean money.

 It’s always best to check that the recycling company will handle the recycling responsibly.
-There is evidence that this isn’t always the case when recycled phones sent to Africa and China.
+There is evidence that this isn’t always the case when recycled phones are sent to Africa and China.

 Not Ready to Replace